 Public schools in New York City

-The New York state public school system is the USA's largest, with an enrolment of close to 3 million.
+The New York State public school system is the USA's largest, with an enrolment of nearly 2.5 million.
 There are more than 4,000 public schools throughout the state, which can range from first-rate to totally inadequate.

-There are a number of charter schools in New York.
-Though classified as public schools, charter schools have more freedom and flexibility in terms of teaching style, school policies and academic programmes.
+There are several charter and magnet schools in New York.
+Though classified as public schools, charter and magnet schools have more freedom and flexibility regarding teaching style, school policies and academic programmes.
 These schools operate on a performance-based contract with the government.

 Private schools in New York City

-New York is home to very many private schools and they are extremely competitive academically.
+New York is home to many private schools that are exceptionally academically competitive.
 Many also have stringent application procedures, so waiting lists can be long and prospective students must often pass academic tests and interviews.

 In general, the standard of education at private schools tends to be better than at the average public school.
-Private schools also tend to have state-of-the-art facilities that allow their students to pursue extra-curricular activities such as sport and music to a higher level.
+Private schools also usually have superior facilities that allow their students to pursue extra-curricular activities such as sports and music to a higher level.

-The downside to private school education in New York is the high fees.
-Expat parents will also need to budget for other costs such as uniforms, textbooks, extra-curricular classes and field trips.
+The downside of private school education in New York is the high fees.
+Newly arrived parents must also budget for other costs such as uniforms, textbooks, extra-curricular classes and field trips.

 International schools in New York City

-In a city as diverse as New York, it will come as no surprise that there are a large number of international schools available to meet the demands of the city's expat population.
+In a city as diverse as New York, it will come as no surprise that numerous international schools are available to meet the demands of the city's expat population.

-Fees at international schools tend to be very high.
-Many of the more popular international schools in New York are oversubscribed and have long waiting lists.
-Therefore expats who wish to send their child to one of these schools should begin the application process as soon as possible.
+Fees at international schools tend to be high.
+Many of the more popular international schools in New York are oversubscribed and have long waiting lists, so parents who wish to send their child to one of these schools should begin the application process as soon as possible.

 Tutors in New York City

-Local tutors can be an extremely useful resource for expat families and can provide support in several ways.
-For example, an expat child struggling to adapt to a new curriculum may benefit from extra lessons with a tutor to help get them up to speed.
-Tutors can also assist expat children who have low English proficiency, or help them maintain their mother tongue if they're attending a school taught in a different language.
+Local tutors can be a valuable resource for newly arrived families as they can provide support in several ways.
+For example, a child struggling to adapt to a new curriculum may benefit from extra lessons with a tutor to help get them up to speed.
+Tutors can also assist foreign children with low English proficiency or help them maintain their mother tongue if they attend a school taught in a different language.

 There are many reputable tutoring companies throughout New York City.
-For specialised one-on-one tutoring, parents may want to make use of a private tutor.
+Parents may want to use a private tutor for specialised one-on-one tutoring.
 Some well-respected tutor companies in NYC include Central Park Tutors, Prestige Prep and Big Apple Tutoring.

 There are also tutor services provided by non-profit or government-affiliated organisations.
-One such example is the New York Public Library's 'Enrichment Zones', where children can go to get help with homework as well as developing general skills such as reading and maths.
-Organisations such as Boys and Girls Clubs of America and 826NYC offer similar programmes.
+One such example is the New York Public Library's 'Enrichment Zones', where children can get help with homework and develop reading and maths proficiency.
+Organisations such as Boys and Girls Clubs of America and 826NYC also offer similar programmes.